 Netball

-The St John’s Netball Club is a great way to have fun, get fit as part of a team, and a relaxed way to meet new people across years.
-Whether you are completely new to the game, haven’t played since you were 10 or are a regular player that lives for the game, we’d love you to join us.
-We train once a week on a Wednesday and try to get everyone a game most weekends.
-We have an A and B team that compete in the leagues as well as the possibility of entering a friendly league if interest is high!
-This past year, our A team did very well in the Premiership division, and our B team avoided relegation.
-We are super keen to get as many involved as possible this year so, players of all abilities and fitness levels, come down to the training and taster sessions, or if you have any further questions contact Abbie at abigail.e.cleugh@durham.ac.uk.
+St. John’s Netball Club is a great way to have fun, get fit as part of a team, and a relaxed way to meet new people across year groups.
+Whether you are completely new to the game, haven’t played since you were 10, or a regular player that lives for the game, we’d love you to join us.
+We train once a week on a Wednesday and try to get everyone to our games which happen on most weekends.
+We have A and B teams that compete in the college leagues.
+We are super keen to get a many involved as possible this year.
+Players of all abilities are welcome, so come down to our training and taster sessions!

 Pool